sbenoit-gc/MyBPI/README.md

 - material, physics based rendered<br>
 - material, world aligned<br>

-WASD key stop navigate, F key to interact with doors, lift pad, lights, and gun<br>
+WASD keys to navigate, F key to interact with doors, lift pad, lights, and gun<br>

 ## Usage
 Clone, or download the zip, to a local directory.
 Open in Unreal Engine 5.4 or newer